chrislattman/blogging-project/docs/terminal-commands/README.md

 ltrace -S <command> [command-flags]
 ```

-- A similar command to do this is called `strace`
+- A similar command to do this is called `strace`, which only traces system calls
     - macOS has a similar tool to `strace` called `dtruss`, read more [here](https://poweruser.blog/using-dtrace-with-sip-enabled-3826a352e64b)
 - You will need to install `ltrace` or `strace` with a [package manager](#package-managers)